 There are many ways that people can be involved in a community or not-for-profit organisation.

-It can sometimes be hard to identify which of the relationship applies, and in some cases one person may be engaging with your organisation in several ways (eg. one person could be a member, donor and service user of a medical support not-for-profit).
+It can sometimes be hard to identify which of the relationship applies, and in some cases one person may be engaging with your organisation in more than one way (for example, one person could be a member, donor and service user of a medical support not-for-profit).

-For more information on governance and duties go to the Governance page.
+For more information on governance and duties, go to the Governance webpage.